fatihok/project-details/README.md

 The extension displays `Project Name`, `Type` and `Density` by default.
 You can toggle the `Length Unit` and `Linked Styleguide` options as needed.
 All of these project properties are optional.

 ## Development
-React Native extension is developed using [zem](https://github.com/zeplin/zem), Zeplin Extension Manager. zem is a command line tool that lets you quickly create and test extensions.
+Project Details extension is developed using [zem](https://github.com/zeplin/zem), Zeplin Extension Manager. zem is a command line tool that lets you quickly create and test extensions.

 To learn more about zem, [see documentation](https://github.com/zeplin/zem).